Brent Leggs: Professional achievements

 Many of these sites have been associated with the State of Alabama, especially the city of Birmingham, and the Civil Rights Movement there, as well as America's Historically Black Colleges and Universities.
-He has also helped preserve Nina Simone's birthplace in Tryon, North Carolina, and John and Alice Coltrane’s home in Huntington, New York.
+He has also helped preserve Nina Simone's birthplace in Tryon, North Carolina, and John and Alice Coltrane's home in Huntington, New York.
 The restoration of Simone's birthplace illustrates the sort of cooperation with locals Leggs advocates to find ongoing uses once an historical site has been preserved.
 It also illustrates his commitment particularly to the involvement of African American women in both jazz and civil rights activities.

 As part of his work with the National Trust Leggs has played a large role in getting numerous African American sites recognized as historically significant.
+In 2024, Leggs was profiled in Bloomberg about the Action Fund's work. "“Our industry has celebrated the grand architectural mansions, but that’s not the experience that you have with a Black vernacular site.
+To shift our industry’s understanding of what is worthy of preservation, both intellectually and in practice, was a big moment," he said.